 Yes, but only when you bet offshore and when using any of the 18 and over online sportsbooks that we recommend since we can guarantee that each one is not only a reputable sportsbook but is also licensed in their respective jurisdiction.

 Are sports betting sites safe for Florida residents?

-It depends on where you choose to deposit your hard-earned money at because this is the Internet we’re talking about and there are scams happening all of the time.
-Part of the reason we do what we do is encourage people in Florida and every state who are over the age of 18 to wager your money at a trusted and licensed sports betting site since you will always receive your winnings.
+It depends on where you choose to deposit your hard-earned money because this is the Internet we’re talking about, and there are scams happening all of the time.
+Part of the reason we do what we do is to encourage people in Florida and every state who are over the age of 18 to wager their money at a trusted and licensed sports betting site since you will always receive your winnings.
 In short, yes, sports betting sites are safe for Florida residents, but we can only confidently say this if you sign up at the sites found on this page that we’ve reviewed and can safely recommend to you.